Degree: Experimental Psychology, McMaster University

 Joined ISU: August, 1987

 Dr. Anderson received her Ph.D. in 1985 from McMaster University in Hamilton, Ontario.
 She teaches the Psychology of Women, Human Sexuality, and Research Methods, and courses in gender and sexuality.
-Her research interests include gender and sexuality, and attitudes toward feminist/feminism.
+Her research interests include gender and sexuality, attitudes toward feminist/feminism and attitudes toward gender and sexual minorities.
 She has an affiliate appointment in the Women's Studies Program and is the Director of the Master's Program in Psychology.

 Anderson, V.N.
 (2009).
 What's in a label?
 Judgments of feminist men and feminist women.
 Psychology of Women Quarterly, 33, 206-215.

 Reed Hughes, K.Y., & Anderson, V.N., (2010).
 What turns women on?: Black and White women's sexual arousal.
 In N.B.
 Moore, J.K.
 Davidson, Sr., & T.D.
 Fisher (Eds.), Speaking of Sexuality: Interdisciplinary Readings (3rd ed., pp. 180-190).
 New York: Oxford University Press.